oktadev/jhipster-microservices-example/TUTORIAL.md

 2. Change the list of entries to look like a blog

 #### Allow HTML
-// Can you confirm somehow that our blog will support h4 styling?

 If you enter HTML in the `content` field of a blog entry, you'll notice it's escaped on the list screen.